DataDog/hiring-engineers/answers.md

 The Datadog [API Guide](https://docs.datadoghq.com/api/?lang=python#timeboards) will guide users through creating their own Timeboard using the API.

-First you will need to create an API key and Application Key by going into `Integrations > APIs' in the GUI.
+First you will need to create an API key and Application Key by going into `Integrations > APIs` in the GUI.

-The below image shows three metrics reporting into a Dashboard
+The below image shows three metrics reporting into a Dashboard from which I have called via the API.

 <p align="center">
 <img src="Screenshots/metrics3.png">